South African trade unions seek court action over job cuts at SAA

 Comair also seeking job cuts and bridging finance

-JOHANNESBURG, May 1 (Reuters) - Two South African trade unions are seeking court action to try and block layoffs at the embattled state-owned South African Airways (SAA), according to court papers seen by Reuters on Friday.
+JOHANNESBURG, May 1 (Reuters) - Two South African trade unions are seeking court action to try to block layoffs at the embattled state-owned South African Airways (SAA), court papers seen by Reuters on Friday showed.

 SAA entered a form of bankruptcy protection in December and rescue specialists Les Matuson and Siviwe Dongwana proposed severance packages for all of SAA's roughly 5,000-strong workforce last month after the government said it would not provide any more funds.